-These accounts are unique to the deployed instance of the Rocket.Chat platform.
-So if information is requested for an individual user account of the platform, this information goes only as far as the scope of that specific, individual instance of Rocket.Chat.
+These accounts are unique to the deployed server of the Rocket.Chat platform.
+So if information is requested for an individual user account of the platform, this information goes only as far as the scope of that specific, individual server of Rocket.Chat.

-To identify the proper user account, the specific instance therefore must be named as well (generally in form of the URL).
+To identify the proper user account, the specific server therefore must be named as well (generally in form of the URL).